Kai9073/bad-apple-bot/readme.md

 https://github.com/NPCat/bad-apple-bot

-If you want to make this to work, download the zip, extract it Then in the folder, run these commmands:
+If you want to make this to work, download the zip, extract it Then in the folder, run these commmands (in command prompt or terminal):
 - `pip install discord.py`
 - `pip install pillow`
 - `pip install dotenv`